gardenFiend138/time_complexity_exercises/time_complexity.md

 end
 ```

 The time complexity of this method is dependent on the size of the array it is called on.
 It makes a recursive call, then concatenates the results of mapping over the variable `bag`.
-I'm not sure about this one, or how to explain what I'm thinking in a coherent way, but I think this is O(n^2), since in the recursive call, it will continue to call itselt recursively, then will iterate over the new array `bag` in each recursive call.
-As for space complexity, I think it will be O(n), since each recursive call assigns the variable `bag`, and the size is going to be dependend on the size of the array it's called on, but there is also another array created and returned in each `.map` call.
+I'm not sure about this one, or how to explain what I'm thinking in a coherent way, but I think this is O(n^2), since in the recursive call, it will continue to call itself recursively, then will iterate over the new array `bag` in each recursive call.
+As for space complexity, I think it will be O(n), since each recursive call assigns the variable `bag`, and the size is going to be dependent on the size of the array it's called on, but there is also another array created and returned in each `.map` call.